Iago is telling Othello of his converstation with Rodrigo.

 How would your Othello look?
 Would you make him seem an outsider?

-Use your outline to create your Othello.
+Make an outline like this on your paper to create your Othello.
 Consider use of: